By David Kudlowitz, MD

 Peer Reviewed

 A 63-year-old woman with hypertension presents to your clinic for routine follow-up.
-She came across an online article regarding C-reactive protein and its purported link to heart disease, and she asks you whether she should be tested for …
+She came across an online article regarding C-reactive protein and its purported link to heart disease, and she asks you whether she should be tested …

 By Shannon Chiu, MD